la-ninpre/Alfis/README.md

 Just unzip that archive in some directory and run `alfis` (or `alfis.exe`) binary.
 By default, it searches for config file, named `alfis.toml` in current working directory, and creates/changes `blockchain.db` file in the same directory.
 If you want it to load config from another file you can command it so: `alfis -c /etc/alfis.conf`.

+### OpenBSD
+For quick testing you can run ALFIS in a tmux(1) session, but a better way would be creating a dedicated unprivileged user just for this service.
+Also note that if you want ALFIS to listen on a port lower than 1024, you have to run it as root.
+Currently ALFIS makes no use of OpenBSD's security measures such as pledge(4) and unveil(4).
+It is planned to add support for them.

 ## Roadmap
 1. Stabilize blockchain functions (domain transfer, info & contacts in UI), bug hunting and fixing.